Next Online Day-Long Retreat

 Who are the Retreat Guides?

-Ted (Teddy) Churchill is currently the Cultural Liaison for The Men’s Leadership Alliance, a MLA Holistic Leadership, a practicing 4 Gateways Certified Coach via Churchill Gateways Coaching, and an Airbnb Superhost offering extended and affordable Denver stays to young traveling students, interns and entrepreneurs.
+Ted (Teddy) Churchill is the Cultural Liaison for The Men’s Leadership Alliance, a MLA Holistic Leadership, a practicing 4 Gateways Certified Coach via Churchill Gateways Coaching, and an Airbnb Superhost offering extended and affordable Denver stays to young traveling students, interns and entrepreneurs.
 His work for MLA non-profit in holistic education is the sum of a lifetime of personal development studies as a hospitality and retail general manager, performance and education business owner, life skills coach and support group creator, private and community event planner, homeschool parent and teacher.
-He is a proud father of four with 7 grandchildren, and lives with his partner, Justin, in Denver, CO.
+He is a proud father of four with seven grandchildren, and lives with his partner, Justin, in Denver, Colorado.

 This retreat will also be supported by other MLA Staff and Elders.